GontseDev404/insy7314-group_10-POE/README.md

    - The pipeline will automatically run on every push to `main` or `master` branch
    - View results in the CircleCI dashboard

-### Setting Up Self-Hosted SonarQube
+### Optional: Self-Hosted SonarQube

-This project is configured for **self-hosted SonarQube**.
-Follow these steps to set it up:
+If you prefer to run your own SonarQube instance instead of SonarCloud, the project still supports it.
+Follow these steps:

 #### Step 1: Install SonarQube Server